Systematics of the low-energy electric dipole strength in the Sn isotopic chain: Comparison with microscopic calculations

+An expanded view of the low-energy region is given in Fig.~\ref{fig3}(b), where significant differences between the RQRPA and RQTBA results are apparent.
+With RQRPA, the LEDS is dominated by the transition at 8.06 MeV, and the strength at lower energies is only an artifact of the 200 keV width used in the calculations.
+The inclusion of qPVC provides a satisfactory description of the energy dependence of the LEDS on a quantitative level down to energies of about 3 MeV, within the uncertainty due to the poorly-known pairing strength, showing the splitting of the RQRPA mode into a large number of states.
 The differences in the description of the LEDS underline the problems of an interpretation of the PDR based on calculations on the QRPA level.
-The predicted strengths correspond to the total LEDS rather than the PDR, and the latter carries a small fraction only.
+The strengths predicted by QRPA correspond to the total LEDS rather than the PDR, while the latter carries a fraction only.
 Thus, an analysis of the structures underlying the PDR and the dominant IV resonance at higher energies based on mean-field models should include qPVC, at least in the leading approximation.

+The encouraging results motivated an attempt to decompose the RQTBA GSF analog to the experimental data as shown in Fig.~\ref{fig1}(b) for the example of $^{120}$Sn.
+An extra Gaussian component around 11 MeV is needed to reproduce the IVGDR region.
+The two-bump structure in the low-energy region is reproduced with energy centroids and strengths comparable to experiment, but somewhat smaller widths.
+While such a decomposition provides satisfactory agreement for $^{116,118,120}$Sn, the fits in $^{122,124}$Sn are more complex due to large deviations of the RQTBA predictions from a Lorentzian shape of the IVGDR just above the neutron separation threshold and the larger fragmentation of the low-lying strength.
+All results and a more detailed discussion of the fitting procedure are provided in the Supplementary Material.